 You will have specified your posting (location) preferences during your application.
 You can add additional posting preferences during conditional offer stage.
 You are responsible for making an informed decision with regards to your posting preference and we strongly advise against selecting a posting preference with a view to hopefully starting sooner.
-If you chose to relocate for this position then this will be at your own expense and you are expected to have fully considered the impact on your personal circumstances of the posting location that you accept.
-Most importantly, you must be aware that there will be absolutely no option to change your posting location for any reason once a formal offer has been made and you will have to serve a minimum period of 11 months at that posting.
+If you choose to relocate for this position then this will be at your own expense and you are expected to have fully considered the impact on your personal circumstances of the posting location that you accept.
+Most importantly, you must be aware that there will be absolutely no option to change your posting location for any reason once a formal offer has been made.